Mateocontrerass/mateocontrerass/README.md

 # Heyy  👋
 ✨ My name is Mateo Contreras and I am an economist from Los Andes University currently working as a Jr. Data Analyst at Davivienda Bank.
-I am looking forward to continue growing in the Data Analytics industry as i think it is key to provide useful insights through KPIs, data pattern exploring and data visualization.
+I am looking forward to continue growing in the Business Intelligence industry as i think it is key to provide useful insights through KPIs, data exploring and data visualization.

 ## Interest